 This attempt by Newham Council to displace the mothers from London, removing them and their children from their families and local support networks, is just one example of a city-wide process of social cleansing, with low income people being forced to the fringes of London and beyond by soaring rents, benefit cuts, and a shortage of social housing.

 This prompted the mothers to get organised and demand social housing, not social cleansing!

-On September 21st 2014, the Focus E15 campaign celebrated its first birthday with an occupation of a disused block of flats on the nearly empty Carpenters Estate in Stratford, East London.
+On September 21st 2014, Focus E15 campaign celebrated its first birthday with an occupation of a disused block of flats on the nearly empty Carpenters Estate in Stratford, East London.
 This action draws attention to the fact that people are being forced out of London due to a lack of affordable housing while thousands of perfectly good social housing units sit empty.
-The occupied flats were opened to the public and ran as a social centre for two weeks, with an evolving program of daily events, including workshops, meetings, and music and comedy gigs.
+The occupied flats were opened to the public and ran as a social center for two weeks, with an evolving program of daily events, including workshops, meetings, and music and comedy gigs.

 The campaign continues to meet weekly in Stratford, every Saturday outside Wilkos from 12-2pm and is currently working with residents from the original Focus E15 hostel, now known as Victoria Street.

 23 thoughts on “About Us”